Natural Born Killers: Visual style

 Natural Born Killers was filmed and edited in a frenzied and psychedelic style and features both color and black and white cinematography, as well as animation (directed by Mike Smith), and other unusual color schemes and visual compositions.
 Editing of the film lasted approximately 11 months, with the final film containing almost 3,000 cuts (most films have 600–700).
 The film also employs a wide range of camera angles, featuring Dutch tilts prominently throughout, with the camera rarely angling along a horizontal field of vision.
-Film scholar Robert Kolker notes that the Dutch angle's employment in the film is "the visual equivalent of a profound dislocation, a loss of object constancy, the slipperiness of subjectivity itself."
-Kolker comments that, unlike such films as Bonnie and Clyde from which Natural Born Killers draws influence, "from the very beginning... the viewer is forced into a dual situation, neither one of which allows easy access to the main characters.
+Film scholar Robert Kolker notes that the Dutch angles employment in the film are "the visual equivalent of a profound dislocation, a loss of object constancy, the slipperiness of subjectivity itself."
+Kolker comments that, unlike such films as Bonnie and Clyde from which Natural Born Killers drew influence, "from the very beginning... the viewer is forced into a dual situation, neither one of which allows easy access to the main characters.
 One situation, continued throughout the film, is a kind of rhythmic attention created by a startling flow of images.
 Stone builds his visuals on unexpected linkages and disorienting juxtapositions within the shots and edits."

 Because the film is thematically preoccupied with media, Stone sought to implement visual elements of popular television into the film's visual tableau: "It had never quite been done before – a mixture of stocks and styles.
 I was influenced, I have to say, by MTV and some of the styles I saw in the early '80s and '90s on television.
 But no one had tried that style over the course of 90, 100 minutes."
 Commercials which were commonly on the air at the time of the film's release make brief, intermittent appearances as well.

 Concurrent with Stone's preoccupation with television as both a visual and thematic reference point, portions of the film are narrated through parodies of popular television series, including a sequence presented in the style of a sitcom about Mallory's dysfunctional family (titled I Love Mallory), a parody of I Love Lucy.
 In the film's final montage, splices of real-life television news coverage of various criminal cases of the time are included, such as the O. J. Simpson case, the Menendez brothers, and the Tonya Harding/Nancy Kerrigan incident.
 Film scholar John Kenneth Muir notes this inclusion as an "exclamation point" concluding the film's thesis: "It seems to say, 'Welcome to the tabloid-TV culture of America in the 1990s, where crime pays and pays well.